-During normal operation, a fault condition can be configured to shut down all the EN_OUT_s and store fault information in the flash memory by setting the appropriate critical fault enable bits.
-During power-up and power-down, all sequenced MON inputs are considered critical.
-Faults during power-up and power-down always cause the EN_OUT_s to turn off and can store fault information in the flash memory, depending on the contents of r6Dh[1:0].
-Set the appropriate critical fault enable bits in registers r6Eh-r72h (see Table 17) for a fault condition to trigger a critical fault.
+During normal operation, a fault condition can be stored in the flash memory by setting the appropriate critical fault enable bits.
+Set the appropriate critical fault enable bits in registers r6Eh-r72h (see Table 12) for a fault condition to trigger a critical fault.